ethereum/populus/docs/tutorial.part-1.rst

     $ py.test /path/to/tests/

 Will do, and populus will figure out the testing project from pytest.ini or the environment variable.
-The tests found at  /path/to/tests/ will be applied to this project.
+The tests found at ``/path/to/tests/`` will be applied to this project.

 .. note::

     For pytest.ini files, make sure the file is in the right location, and that py.test actually picks it.
     See https://docs.pytest.org/en/latest/customize.html#initialization-determining-rootdir-and-inifile .

-So by providing explicit project for testing, you can run tests from one project on another, or if all your contracts provide a repeating functionality, you can use the same set of tests for all of them.
+So by providing explicit project for testing, you can run tests from one project on another, or if all your projects provide a repeating functionality, you can use the same set of tests for all of them.